productmoney/v63proxy/README.md

 ) to change proxy format as you like

 ## Administering the script
-* Proxy list: /root/proxy-installer/proxy.txt
+* Proxy list: `/root/proxy-installer/proxy.txt`
-* Active config at: /etc/3proxy/3proxy.cfg
+* Active config at: `/etc/3proxy/3proxy.cfg`
-* Config template /etc/rc.local writes: /root/proxy-installer/3proxy.cfg
+* Config template /etc/rc.local writes: `/root/proxy-installer/3proxy.cfg`
 * To start proxy: `bash /etc/rc.local`
 * To stop proxy: `killall 3proxy`
-* To rotate proxies `bash <(curl -s "https://raw.githubusercontent.com/productmoney/v63proxy/main/scripts/rotate_password.sh")`
+* To rotate proxies `bash <(curl -s "https://raw.githubusercontent.com/productmoney/v63proxy/main/scripts/cleanup.sh")` and then run the script you want to install with again
 * Log at: `tail -n 30 /var/log/3proxy.log`

 ## Test your proxy